-The O power light does not come on.
+The 🖞 power light does not come on.

-Press the Power button to turn off the projector, check that the power cable is connected securely both at the power outlet and the projector, and press the Power button again.
+Press the Power button to turn off the projector, make sure the power cable is connected securely to the power outlet and the projector, and press the Power button again.
 Try removing and reseating the lamp.